Skip to Main Content

 If you’re less concerned about lowering your interest rate and more focused on getting liquid cash, consider a home equity loan or home equity line of credit (HELOC).
 The interest rates on these types of financing can be higher, but you’ll avoid the VA funding fee, and these choices could be better suited for your situation overall.

-• The VA will guarantee up to 100 percent of your home’s value, but some lenders may limit how much you can borrow.
+• The VA cash out refinance guidelines allow for up to 100 percent of your home’s value, but some lenders may limit how much you can borrow.

 • VA cash-out refinancing is only valid for primary residences.
 Second homes and investment properties are not eligible and must be covered under different types of home loans.
 If you still need cash, consider a HELOC or home equity loan instead.